luluzhou1/alinush.github.io/_includes/refs.md

 [^DM16]: **Centrally Banked Cryptocurrencies**, by George Danezis and Sarah Meiklejohn, *in 23rd Annual Network and Distributed System Security Symposium, {NDSS} 2016, San Diego, California, USA, February 21-24, 2016*, 2016, [[URL]](https://eprint.iacr.org/2015/502.pdf)

+[^DMBW24]: **NOPE: Strengthening domain authentication with succinct proofs**, by DeStefano, Zachary and Ma, Jeff J. and Bonneau, Joseph and Walfish, Michael, *in Proceedings of the ACM SIGOPS 30th Symposium on Operating Systems Principles*, 2024, [[URL]](http://dx.doi.org/10.1145/3694715.3695962)

 [^DMMplus21]: **GearBox: An Efficient UC Sharded Ledger Leveraging the Safety-Liveness Dichotomy**, by Bernardo David and Bernardo Magri and Christian Matt and Jesper Buus Nielsen and Daniel Tschudi, *in Cryptology ePrint Archive, Report 2021/211*, 2021, [[URL]](https://eprint.iacr.org/2021/211)

 [^DMP88]: **Non-Interactive Zero-Knowledge Proof Systems**, by De Santis, Alfredo and Micali, Silvio and Persiano, Giuseppe, *in Advances in Cryptology --- CRYPTO '87*, 1988